Apply to Dedman College of Humanities and Sciences

-In most cases, you can access an application directly by going to the school's own website and following the link to submit an application.
+You can access an application directly by going to the following link: https://gradadmission.smu.edu/apply/

 How do I fill out an application?

-Once you have a CollegeNET account, you can begin filling out a school application.
+Once you have an account, you can begin filling out a school application.
 You can either complete the application and submit it in one sitting, or save your work and continue it at a later time.
-When filling out your application:

 How do I submit an application?

 Check your work carefully.
 When you are satisfied with it and are ready to send it to us, click the submit button at the bottom of the last page.
 This saves your answers in their final form and takes you to the payment page where you pay your application fee online (or apply for a fee waiver, if that option is available).

 Note: Your application is not fully submitted until you pay your application fee and it has been authorized (see below), or until you have submitted a fee waiver request and it was granted.

 On the payment page, you can pay your application fee by debit/credit card